-As demonstrated by the following graph, the amount of compensation actually paid to Mr. Klepfish and the average amount of compensation actually paid to the Company's NEOs as a group (excluding Mr. Klepfish) is generally not aligned with the Company's net income over the two years presented in the "Pay Versus Performance Table for 2022".
-The Company uses net income as a specific performance measure in the overall executive compensation program along with sales levels, which the Company considers a leading indicator of net income over the long term.
-For additional information regarding the performance measures used to determine cash- and equity-based incentive compensation for the Company's NEOs, see the section captioned "Executive Compensation" beginning on page 12 of this proxy statement.
+As demonstrated by the following graph, the amount of total compensation actually paid to our CEOs and the average amount of compensation actually paid to the Company's NEOs as a group (excluding our CEOs) is generally not aligned with the Company's net income over the three years presented in the "Pay Versus Performance Table for 2023".
+The Company uses net income as a specific performance measure in the overall executive compensation program along with gross margin levels, which the Company considers a leading indicator of profitability over the long term.
+For additional information regarding the performance measures used to determine cash- and equity-based incentive compensation for the Company's NEOs, see the section captioned "Executive Compensation" beginning on page 14 of this proxy statement.